 The projected interest in pursuing SB 9 projects in Atherton has been borne out in the first few months of the law's applicability.
-During the first four months of calendar year 2022 Atherton received four applications for SB 9 subdivisions that would result in a total of 7 net new dwelling units as listed in Table HE-13.
+During 2022 Atherton received 6 applications for SB 9 subdivisions and an additional 6 inquiries that would result in a total of 15 net new dwelling units as listed in Table HE-13.